 where ‘YYYY’ is the year, ‘MM’ is the two-digit month, ‘DD’ is the two-digit day, ‘DDD’ is the three-digit day of year, ‘T’ is constant, ‘hh:mm:ss[.d→d]’ is the time in hours, minutes seconds, and optional fractional seconds; ‘Z’ is an optional time code terminator (the only permitted value is ‘Z’ for Zulu, i.e., UTC).
 As many ‘d’ characters to the right of the period as required may be used to obtain the required precision, up to the maximum allowed for a fixed point number.
 All fields shall have leading zeros.
 (See reference [1], ASCII Time Code A or B.).
 Where such epochs occur within one second after leap second introduction, the hh:mm:ss portion of the above time specification shall use the convention XX:XX:60.XXXX.

-There are eight types of ODM values that represent a time tag or epoch, as shown in the applicable tables.
-The time system for the CREATION_DATE shall be UTC; the time system for the REF_FRAME_EPOCH, START_TIME, USEABLE_START_TIME, USEABLE_STOP_TIME, STOP_TIME shall be as determined by the TIME_SYSTEM metadata keyword.
+The time system for CREATION_DATE is UTC; for all other keywords representing times or epochs, the time system is determined by the TIME_SYSTEM metadata keyword.

 Units IN THE ORBIT DATA MESSAGES